upmaru/instellar-docs/src/pages/en/introduction.md

 ## Platform as a Service

 > Following this guide you will have a secure by default, production grade platform as a service on your own infrastructure.
 This guide takes you component by component for multiple providers.
+By the end of this guide you will have a git push deployment powered by instellar.app

 1. [Object Storage](/en/object-storage)
 2. [VPC](/en/vpc)